To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Are you on the hunt for the best family dog?
-There’s no quick answer but this quick guide can help you learn some of the top suggested breeds for families, what makes them great, and also how to pick the best breed for your family.
-After all, there are many great dog breeds for families, but just because a dog is characteristically good with families doesn’t mean it’s a great fit for yours.
+There’s no quick answer, but this guide can help you learn some of the top breeds for families, what makes them great, and how to pick the best breed for your family.
+After all, there are many great family dogs, but just because a dog is characteristically great with families doesn’t mean it’s the right fit for yours.

 If you have little ones around, you’ll want to make sure your furry family member is sturdy enough to withstand the often-rough hands of little ones.
-Gentleness and tolerance go hand-in-hand here, as it is certain that your kiddos will be putting theirs all over Fido.
-Strength and gentleness is a great combo for any addition to your family.
+Gentleness and tolerance go hand-in-hand here, as it’s inevitable that your kiddos will be putting theirs all over Fido.
+Strength and gentleness are a great combination when choosing an addition to your family.

 Consistent Energy Level